SINGROUP/StyleTransAugment/README.md

 ## Data
-The relevant data used for training can be found at [Zenodo](https://doi.org/10.5281/zenodo.16828078).
+The training data for the style translation, machine expert, and structure discovery models are publicly available at [Zenodo: https://doi.org/10.5281/zenodo.16828078](https://doi.org/10.5281/zenodo.16828078).

 ## Citation
 Cited as: